MicrosoftDocs/mobile-blazor-bindings/mobile-blazor-bindings/contribute/build-from-source.md

 # Build from Source

+> [!NOTE]
-Note: These instructions are Windows-only, but suitable alternatives should work on other operating systems.
+> These instructions are Windows-only, but suitable alternatives should work on other operating systems.

 1. Clone the repo from https://github.com/xamarin/MobileBlazorBindings
 1. Open a Visual Studio Developer Command Prompt window